 On October 6, 2022 and October 19, 2022, the Company entered into privately negotiated convertible note hedge transactions (the "Convertible Note Hedge Transactions") with an affiliate of one of the initial purchasers of the 2027 Notes and another financial institution (collectively, the "Counterparties") whereby the Company has the option to purchase the same number of shares of the Company's common stock initially underlying the 2027 Notes in the aggregate for approximately \$37.27 per share, which is subject to anti-dilution adjustments substantially similar to those in the 2027 Notes.
 The Convertible Note Hedge Transactions will expire upon the maturity of the 2027 Notes, if not earlier exercised.
-The Convertible Note Hedge Transactions are expected to reduce the potential dilution to the common stock upon the conversion of the 2027 Notes and/or offset any cash payments the Company is required to make in excess of the principal amount of converted 2027 Notes, as the case may be, in the event that the market price per share of common stock, as measured under the terms of the Convertible Note Hedge Transactions, which initially corresponds to the initial conversion price of the 2027 Notes, or approximately \$37.27 per share of the common stock.
-The Convertible Note Hedge Transactions, entered into by the Company with each of the Counterparties, and are not part of the terms of the 2027 Notes.
+The Convertible Note Hedge Transactions are expected to reduce the potential dilution to the common stock upon the conversion of the 2027 Notes and/or offset any cash payments the Company is required to make in excess of the principal amount of converted 2027 Notes, as the case may be, in the event that the market price per share of common stock, as measured under the terms of the Convertible Note Hedge Transactions, is greater than the strike price of the Convertible Note Hedge Transactions, which initially corresponds to the initial conversion price of the 2027 Notes, or approximately \$37.27 per share of the common stock.
+The Convertible Note Hedge Transactions are separate transactions, entered into by the Company with each of the Counterparties, and are not part of the terms of the 2027 Notes.
 Holders of the 2027 Notes do not have any rights with respect to the Convertible Note Hedge Transactions.
-The Company with each of the Convertible Note Hedge Transactions.
-The Convertible Note Hedge Transactions are expected to reduce the Hedge Transactions are separate transactions.
-The Company with each of the Counterparties, and are not part of the terms of the 2027 Notes to pay the cost of the Convertible Note Hedge Transactions.
-The Convertible Note Hedge Transactions.
-The Convertible Note Hedge Transactions are expected to reduce the econt of the 2027 Notes to pay the cost of the 2027 Notes and pay aproximately \$72.6
+The Company used approximately \$72.6 million of the net proceeds from the offering of the 2027 Notes to pay the cost of the Convertible Note Hedge Transactions.
+The Convertible Note Hedge Transactions are recorded in additional paidin capital in the Balance Sheets as they do not require classification outside of equity pursuant to ASC 480 and qualify for equity classification pursuant to ASC 815.